Emergency contraception is sometimes called the ‘morning after pill’.

 - Ulipristal acetate emergency contraceptive pill.
 This is sold as EllaOne.

 - A copper intrauterine device (IUD) inserted within five days of unprotected sexual intercourse by a trained doctor or nurse.
+Please consider appointment wait times for this option as two long appointments within 5 days of unprotected sex are required, and it can be challenging to find these appointments with clinic wait times.

 - The emergency contraception pills work by stopping or delaying the release of an egg (ovulation).